bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 [DCellar](http://dcellar.io) is a file management tool and an ultimate client for Greenfield, which is developed by our community member [Nodereal](https://nodereal.io/).
 With DCellar, you can store and manage your files in a decentralized way, fully control your data, and even make profits out of them.
-Meanwhile, you can also use DCellar to manage your account, balance, and billings.
+Meanwhile, you can also use DCellar to manage your account, balance and billings.

 ## Greenfield Command